tjex/tjex.github.io/src/content/blog/2023/the-noob-chronicles-chapter-1.md

 ## Music, Art and For Loops

 It's been two years since I learnt want a for loop is.
-Since then the ball has been rolling with great joy, but cracks are appearing on it's surface.
+Since then the ball has been rolling with great joy, but cracks are appearing on its surface.
 I heard quite early on that the more you learn, the more you realise how much you don't know.